 A healthy suhoor menu should always consist of complex carbs.
-Complex carbs take a long time to digest which essentially means that they will provide the body with energy for a longer period of time.
-You won’t get hungry as easily and you’ll find that this good type of carbohydrate will help you remain active throughout the day.
-Complex carbs can be found in brown rice, whole wheat bread, potatoes corns and oats.
+Complex carbs take a long time to digest, which essentially means that they will provide the body with energy for a longer period of time.
+You won’t get hungry as easily, and you’ll find that this good type of carbohydrate will help you remain active throughout the day.
+Complex carbs can be found in brown rice, whole wheat bread, potatoes, corn and oats.

 Vegetables and fruits

 Apart from complex carbs, it is also advisable to consume vegetables and fruits during suhoor.
 Because they contain lots of fiber, the consumption of fruits and vegetables will allow you to maintain satiety and prevent constipation.